 The doubt and the back and forth and the circular thinking always sounds the same.
 You want PR but you’re not sure you have the budget.
 You know you need to retain a PR firm with a great reputation, but you don’t know what kind of specialization you need, because you don’t know what your best strategy is.
 You need storytelling capabilities and the contacts that agencies provide.
 So who do you hire?

 Here are 5 ways to vet an agency.

-- Get results— At the end of the day, you’re paying to see your brand making headlines.
+5. Decide on what makes a “win”.
+You’re paying to see your brand making headlines.
 It’s important to ensure that whoever you’re looking into not only gets clients mentioned in media but positions them as the focal point of a piece.
 This type of feature story, or “rich media”, is what will really make your brand stand out.
 You’ll want to note the quality of the publication as well.
 Make sure that placements align with your company’s goals and values.